jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual.rst

      - Open a text window
      - | Opens a new text window, you can for example
        | use it to store metadata, take notes etc.
-   * - |mActionZoomPoint|
+   * - |mActionPan|
-     - Move to point
+     - Pan Map
-     - | This tool will move the center of the map
+     - | Moves the map.
+Can also be
-       | view to the pixel you click on
+       | achieved by holding the mouse wheel
    * - |mActionZoomIn|
      - Zoom In
      - | Increases the zoom level.
 You can also scroll